xlwknx/react-static-netlifycms/README.md

 **`HTTP 400.
 Request error`** status is returned on request data validation errors
 ```
-20001 - Athentication password validation failed
-20002 - Athentication ticket validation failed
-20003 - Athentication account was not found by provided ticket
-20004 - Athentication token validation failed
-20005 - Athentication token not found
-20006 - Athentication token has expired

-30001 - Signed validation failed

-40001 - Account validation failed
-40002 - Account was not found
+30001 - Account was not found
-40003 - Account already exists
+30002 - Account already exists
-40004 - Account password was not specified
+30003 - Account usernname was not provided
-40005 - Account password validation failed
+30004 - Account password was not provided
-40006 - Account was not found in PKI service
+30005 - Account type was not provided
-40007 - Account type validation failed
+30006 - Account tpe was not found

+40001 - Authentication token was not found
+40002 - Authentication token was expired

-50001 - Certificate validation failed
+50001 - Application name was not provided
-50002 - Certificate was not found
+50002 - Application description was not provided
-50003 - Certificate already exists
+50003 - Application url was not provided
-50004 - Certificate's key validation failed
+50004 - Application was not found
-50005 - Certificate's key base64 validation failed
+50005 - Application limit was exeeded

-60001 - Token was not found in request
+50006 - Application key was not found
-60002 - Ticket validation failed
-60003 - Account was not found by ticket
+50007 - Application service was not recognized
-60004 - Verification token ash expired
+50008 - Application call limit was exceeded
 ```